FAQ

 What does onboarding create?

-Onboarding creates your profile basics, planning window, starting balance, paycheck schedule, starter bills, and workspace module settings.
+Onboarding creates your profile basics, planning window, starting balance, income schedule, starter bills, and workspace module settings.
 When you finish, those records become your real Steady Path workspace.

 Why does money on hand start empty?